 Purpose

-The California Building Standards Commission (BSC) and Division of the State Architect (DSA) have statutory responsibility and authority for proposing amendments to the California Green Building Standards Code (CALGreen), Part 11, Title 24 California Code of Regulations addressing building standards for sustainability.
-BSC and DSA have established the CALGreen Carbon Reduction Collaborative (CCRC), a representative stakeholder group, to work with BSC and DSA to provide input and feedback for future rulemaking related to carbon reduction regulations in CALGreen in support of California’s Climate Action plan.
+The California Building Standards Commission (BSC),Division of the State Architect (DSA), and the Department of Housing and Community Development (HCD) have statutory responsibility and authority for proposing amendments to the California Green Building Standards Code (CALGreen), Part 11, Title 24 California Code of Regulations addressing building standards for sustainability.
+BSC,DSA and HCD have established the CALGreen Carbon Reduction Collaborative (CCRC), a representative stakeholder group, to work with BSC, DSA and HCD to provide input and feedback for future rulemaking related to carbon reduction regulations in CALGreen in support of California’s Climate Action plan.

-BSC/DSA Role and Authority
+BSC/DSA/HCD Role and Authority

-It is important for CCRC members to understand what authority BSC/DSA has and does not have related to the CALGreen regulations based on California statutes.
-This creates appropriate expectations about what BSC/DSA and the CCRC can accomplish through this initiative:
+It is important for CCRC members to understand the scope of authority BSC, DSA and HCD have related to the CALGreen regulations based on California statutes.
+This creates appropriate expectations about what BSC/DSA/HCD and the CCRC can accomplish through this initiative:

 BSC/DSA have the authority to write CALGreen regulations for the built environment for nonresidential construction including California public schools and community colleges.

+HCD has the authority to propose for adoption CALGreen regulations for residential occupancies.

-BSC/DSA are regulatory agencies and are not an advocacy group.
-As such, BSC/DSA are required to follow statutorily mandated procedures and propose regulations within their scope of authority and consistent with state law.
+BSC/DSA/HCD are regulatory agencies and are not an advocacy group.
+As such, BSC/DSA/HCD are required to follow statutorily mandated procedures and propose regulations within their scope of authority and consistent with state law.

-BSC/DSA seek to co-adopt regulations.
+BSC/DSA/HCD seek to co-adopt regulations.
 Insofar as each entity has distinct regulatory responsibilities and authority, not all regulations may be co-adopted.
-Each entity may develop specific regulations based on executive action, legislative mandate, or a demonstrated need identified by BSC/DSA or proposed by others.
+Each entity may develop specific regulations based on executive action, legislative mandate, or a demonstrated need identified by BSC/DSA/HCD or proposed by others.

-BSC/DSA consults and may receive input from state agencies with subject matter expertise in green building standards.
+BSC/DSA/HCD consults and may receive input from state agencies with subject matter expertise in green building standards.

-BSC/DSA are required by Building Standards Law and the Administrative Procedure Act to evaluate the estimated private sector cost impacts, and estimated benefits of the proposed building standards on, including but not limited to, business, jobs, housing and private persons.in addition to identifying the fiscal effect on, local government including school districts.
+BSC/DSA/HCD are required by Building Standards Law and the Administrative Procedure Act to evaluate the estimated private sector cost impacts, and estimated benefits of the proposed building standards on, including but not limited to, business, jobs, housing and private persons.in addition to identifying the fiscal effect on, local government including school districts.

 BSC is not an enforcement entity.
 DSA is a rulemaking entity and enforcement entity for public schools and community colleges.
 Enforcement of nonresidential buildings and facilities, (commercial) is delegated to the local enforcement agency.
+HCD is a rulemaking entity for residential occupancies and enforcement of the Code is handled at the local level.

-BSC/DSA assists many stakeholders and local authorities with technical assistance and training.
+BSC/DSA/HCD assists many stakeholders and local authorities with technical assistance and training.

 CCRC Role

-The CCRC has been established to work cooperatively with BSC/DSA to support their rulemaking processes.
+The CCRC has been established to work cooperatively with BSC/DSA/HCD to support their rulemaking processes.
 The CCRC is a consultative body, without formal decision-making authority.
-As a member of this group, you agree to work collaboratively with BSC/DSA and other CCRC members to help meet the goals of the CCRC, whose purpose is to:
+As a member of this group, you agree to work collaboratively with BSC/DSA/HCD and other CCRC members to help meet the goals of the CCRC, whose purpose is to:

 Offer input and feedback regarding proposed amendments to the CALGreen.